 In Frontier Gateway, every API key belongs to a group: the resource that owns one billable entity’s external identifier, model set, rate and usage limits, and place in your organizational hierarchy.
-You manage groups with POST/GET/PATCH/DELETE /v1/gateway/groups[...] and mint, list, or revoke their keys with POST/GET/DELETE /v1/gateway/groups/{group_id}/api_keys[...].
+You manage groups and their keys yourself through the REST API.
 This page walks the full lifecycle: creating a group, building a hierarchy, minting a key, listing and revoking keys, and deleting a group.

 Concepts